NURS G131: Professional Nursing 1

 Course Objectives

-• 1.
-Compare and contrast the roles, functions, and perspectives of the nurse professional as a patient advocate with other care professionals on the healthcare team(cSLO1).
+- 1. Compare and contrast the roles, functions, and perspectives of the nurse professional as a patient advocate with other care professionals on the healthcare team.

-• 2.
-Demonstrate the components of the SBAR model as a healthcare communication tool (cSLO2).
+- 2. Demonstrate the components of the SBAR model as a healthcare communication tool.

-• 3.
-Identify common healthcare settings and their regulatory process(cSLO3).
+- 3. Identify common healthcare settings and their regulatory process.

-• 4.
-Discuss the steps of the nursing process as a tool for the implementation of nursing care(cSLO4).
+- 4. Discuss the steps of the nursing process as a tool for the implementation of nursing care.

 Lecture Content

 Overarching standards that will be addressed in each concept: Patient-centered Care Utilizing the nursing process to provide compassionate culturally sensitive care that is based on the physiological, psychological, sociological, spiritual, and cultural needs, preferences, and values of the patient.
 Safety and Quality Improvement (QI) The minimization of risk factors that could cause harm while promoting quality care and maintaining a secure environment for patients self and others in order to improve health care services and better meet the needs of patients.
-Nursing Judgment/Evidence Based Practice (EBP) The use of current knowledge from research and other credible sources in consideration of the nurses clinical expertise and patient preferences to make nursing clinical judgments and provide patient family and community centered care.
+Nursing Judgment/Evidence Based Practice (EBP) The use of current knowledge from research and other credible sources in consideration of the nurse's clinical expertise and patient preferences to make nursing clinical judgments and provide patient family and community centered care.
 Teamwork and Collaboration The delivery of patient care in partnership with nursing and interdisciplinary teams to achieve continuity of care and promote patient outcomes.
 Informatics and Technology The use of information and technology as a communication and data gathering tool that supports clinical decision making and safe scientifically based nursing practice.
 Professional Identity The adherence to legal ethical and professional standards of practice to provide nursing care for patients across the lifespan.
 Concepts and Exemplars Professionalism Commitment to the profession of nursing which involves adherence to standards of nursing practice, accountability for actions and behaviors and nursing practice within legal, ethical and regulatory frameworks.
-Professional responsibilities of the nurse.
-Role of the registered nurse.
+Professional responsibilities of the nurse, including educational pathways.
+Scope of registered nurse practice in acute settings.
+Nurse Practice Act.
 Legal Issues Rights, responsibilities and scope of nursing practice as defined by the California Nurse Practice Act, regulations and laws.
-California Nurse Practice Act Health Insurance Portability and Accountability Act Clinical Decision Making Ability to think in a systematic and logical manner used for clinical judgment and decision-making that insures safe nursing practice and quality care.
-Nursing process Concept mapping Collaboration/Communication Ability to apply the concepts of communication and therapeutic interaction in building and maintaining relationships with patients, families, groups and other members of the health care team.
-Therapeutic communication Interdisciplinary communicatio Informatics/Technology Using technology to communicate, find information, store information and support quality improvement activities Documentation Electronic medical record Caring The essence of nursing.
+Patient rights.
+Informed consent.
+Nursing student responsibilities.
+Standards of care.
+Mandatory reporting.
+Clinical Decision Making Ability to think in a systematic and logical manner used for clinical judgment and decision-making that insures safe nursing practice and quality care.
+Nursing process.
+Clinical Judgement Measurement Model.
+Collaboration/Communication Ability to apply the concepts of communication and therapeutic interaction in building and maintaining relationships with patients, families, groups and other members of the health care team.
+Therapeutic communication.
+Interdisciplinary communication.
+Care coordination.
+Informatics/Technology Using technology to communicate, find information, store information and support quality improvement activities.
+Documentation.
+Electronic health medical record.
+Caring The essence of nursing.
 An altruistic philosophy of moral and ethical commitment aimed at the protection, promotions and preservation of human dignity and diversity.
-Caring behaviors Cultural awareness Leadership Personal traits necessary to plan, organize, motivate and manage a group of people and resources.
-Leadership traits Leadership styles Advocacy Doing for the patient what they would do for themselves if they were able.
-Ensures that the patients rights are honored within the health care system.
-Patient rights Advance directives Evidence-based Practice The application of the best evidence from well-designed studies combined with patient preferences, ethical principles, individual values and n ursing expertise Evidence based practice Healthy People 2020 Quality Improvement A systematic approach to the development of systems changes to improve patient outcomes, prevent errors and improve performance.
-Quality improvement process Medication safety Ethics A system of moral principles or standards based on professional nursing practice, individual and cultural values that guide the nurse in therapeutic nursing relationships and action Ethical principles American Nursing Association Code of Ethics Health Care Delivery Collaboration for the delivery of resources in order to ensure access to healthcare for all.
+Caring behaviors.
+Cultural awareness.
+Spirituality.
+Incivility.
+Ethics A system of moral principles or standards based on professional nursing practice, individual and cultural values that guide the nurse in therapeutic nursing relationships and action.
+Ethical principles.
+American Nursing Association Code of Ethics.
+Health Care Delivery Collaboration for the delivery of resources in o rder to ensure access to healthcare for all.
+Health care organizations.
+Health care delivery system.
+Accrediting bodies such as Joint Commission and Magnet designation.
+Quality Improvement Incident repots.
+Medication safety.
+Leadership Personal traits necessary to plan, organize, motivate and manage a group of people and resources.
+Skills/personal traits.
+Chain of command.
+Delegation.
+Evidence Based Practice The application of the best evidence from well-designed studies combined with patient preferences, ethical principles, individual values and nursing expertise.
+Identifying clinical questions.
+Patient care guidelines.
+Advocacy Doing for the patient what they would do for themselves if they were alble.
+Ensures that the patient's rights are honored within the healthcare system.
+Duty to care.
+Patient centered care.

 Method(s) of Instruction